karthikgs220/SELinux-Sandboxing/README.md

 6. how the sandboxed server is restricted to operating only on port 8001

 #============= steps to build/install the policy =======================

 #1.
 Login as root

 #2. navigate to /home/student/confined

 #3.
-Run command - make -f /usr/share/selinux/devel/Makefile ca645_server.pp (Assuming the name of type enforcement(.te) file is ca645_server.te)
+Run command - make -f /usr/share/selinux/devel/Makefile server_policy.pp (Assuming the name of type enforcement(.te) file is server_policy.te)

 #4.
-Run command - semodule -i ca645_server.pp
+Run command - semodule -i server_policy.pp

 #5.
-Run script  - context_port_commands.sh (Changes the context of files in the confined directory, and makes sure that ca645_server can only bind to port 8001)
+Run script  - context_port_commands.sh (Changes the context of files in the confined directory, and makes sure that server can only bind to port 8001)

 #6.
 Run command - make -f /usr/share/selinux/devel/Makefile load

 #7.
 Exit root and test